portrait

 Jonas Meckling is Professor of Energy and Environmental Policy at the University of California, Berkeley, where he leads the Energy and Environment Policy Lab and the Climate Program of the Berkeley Economy and Society Initiative.
 He also co-directs the Green Industrial Strategy Project, a joint initiative between UC Berkeley and Harvard Business School.

-Previously, he was visiting professor at Harvard Business School (2023-25) and the Coleman P. Burke Distinguished Visiting Associate Professor at Yale University (2021).
-He has served as Senior Advisor to the German Minister for the Environment and Renewable Energy, was a Research Fellow at Harvard Kennedy School, and worked at the European Commission.
+He was a Visiting Professor at Harvard Business School (2023–25) and the Coleman P. Burke Distinguished Visiting Associate Professor at Yale University (2021).
+He has also served as Senior Advisor to the German Minister for the Environment and Renewable Energy, as a Research Fellow at Harvard Kennedy School, and as a staff member at the European Commission.
 He holds a Ph.D. in International Political Economy from the London School of Economics.

 Research Expertise and Interest